-Level Class of Work Description Commentary Level HD1 Class of Work Description Rainfall runoff calculations (hydrology) for small catchments (area less than 200 km2).
+Level Class of Work Description Commentary HD1 Rainfall runoff calculations (hydrology) for small catchments (area less than 200 km2).
 Hydraulics for a single stream and overflows to assess culvert, bridge and floodway requirements and other drainage structures for roads.
 Bridge Afflux Calculations.
 Steady flow backwater modelling, for example, using HEC-RAS software.
 Road pavement runoff and aquaplaning.
-Commentary Understanding of the application of appropriate procedures in the department's Road Drainage Manual and Australian Rainfall and Runoff.
+Understanding of the application of appropriate procedures in the department's Road Drainage Manual and Australian Rainfall and Runoff.
 Understand the principles of calculating design floods for small catchments throughout Queensland and how to apply this to calculating flows through bridges, culverts and other road drainage infrastructure.
 Demonstrated capability to apply appropriate hydraulic design software, including rainfall - runoff models, regional flood frequency and HEC-RAS.
 Demonstrated capability to prepare hydraulic design reports for bridges and culverts in roads.
 Understand the assessment of observed hydraulic data and its application to road design projects.
-Data may include both formal data aquapianing. hydraulic data and its application to road design
+Data may include both formal data programmes from agencies such as DNRM and BoM as well as anecdotal flood data and observations.